 We spent two nights in Osh and stayed at a friendly hotel a short walk from the center, Hotel Salam.
 Unable to function without a plan of action or a to do list, Jacob and I worked our way through our designated tasks, which started with the task of utmost importance; de-boxing, inspecting and building our bikes.
 It could be said that bikes are seemingly simple contraptions.
-Confident that I could rebuild my bike without my trusty photos I was all of a sudden stunted and growing increasingly frustrated, “something is not quite right Jacob, I think I am going to be here all day!” followed by “I think I have had my pannier rack fitted wrong this whole time”.
-Exhausting every possible method, and now infuriated, I scratched my head, stood back, took a sip of lukewarm coffee.
-“Oh my days, my front forks are backwards!” was immediately followed by an eruption of laughter.
+Confident that I could rebuild my bike without my trusty photos I was all of a sudden stunted and growing increasingly frustrated, “Something is not quite right Jacob, I think I am going to be here all day!” followed by “I think I have had my pannier rack fitted wrong this whole time.”
+Exhausting every possible method and now infuriated, I scratched my head, stood back, took a sip of lukewarm coffee.
+“Oh my days, my front forks are backwards!”
+Was immediately followed by an eruption of laughter.
 Jacob rushed to grab his camera before I could correct the amateur error.
-Feeling rather ashamed and embarrassed, but, at the same time relieved, I cracked on with the job at hand, finished assembling my mobile home of the next 8 months and in no time she was on two wheels and ready to go.
+Feeling rather ashamed and embarrassed, but, at the same time relieved, I cracked on with the job at hand, finished assembling my mobile home of the next eight months and in no time she was on two wheels and ready to go.
 Jacob may perhaps disagree, but despite incurring the amateur set-back, I believe my bike was still ready to roll before his.

 Next on the priority list was Jacob’s mop chop.
 To prevent overheating and having to cope with an entangled, sweaty mess, Jacob considered it mandatory to cut it short.
 He was welcomed into the salon, accompanied by his personal photographer, yours truly.
 After a swift flash of a short back and sides screenshot on his phone, the clippers were out, the barber went in full force, no scissors necessary, though Jacob thought otherwise.
 The grimace on his face made it quite clear that this was perhaps not the most pleasant experience.
-Nevertheless, he left the salon a new man, waving his head from side to side, “It feels so good!”.
+Nevertheless, he left the salon a new man, waving his head from side to side, “It feels so good!”

-Content with the new look, we continued and navigated the narrow, winding alleys of the Osh Bazaar, a maze of stalls where locals can sell their wares: an abundance of clothing and materials; rice and grains; brightly coloured, fragrant ground spices out of hessian sacks.
+Content with the new look, we continued and navigated the narrow, winding alleys of the Osh Bazaar.
+A maze of stalls where locals can sell their wares: an abundance of clothing and materials; rice and grains; brightly coloured, fragrant ground spices out of hessian sacks.

 There was even a ‘pool hall’ sheltered from the scorching sun by draped canvas, where men were out enjoying a game of billiards, donning their Kalpaks, traditional Kyrgyz hats.
 We set out bartering for the cycle touring essentials; oats, rice, lentils, vegetables, dried fruit, nuts and some loose green tea.
-In the dry heat and becoming quite weary, we dropped all our supplies back at the hotel and treated ourselves to our last supper, a lavish vegetarian meal and a pint of the local draught at Tsarskii Dvor.
+In the dry heat and becoming quite weary, we decided to drop all our supplies back at the hotel and treated ourselves to our last supper, a lavish vegetarian meal and a pint of the local draught ale at Tsarskii Dvor.